ndhoule/lame/README.md

 ## Disclaimer

-Zeus' beard!
-Please don't use this for anything important.
+Sweet Jesus, please don't use this for anything important.

 ## License